Anmoldureha/polymarket-trading-bot-strategies/README.md

 - Capitalizes on "certain" events offering 2-7% returns
 - Protected by strict stop-loss and diversification
 - **Best for**: Consistent, low-risk yield farming
+- **Example**: "Will Taylor Swift announce album by Friday?"
+Thursday night, no news.
+YES is trading at 2¢, NO is at 96¢.
+Bot buys NO at 96¢.
+Friday passes, no album.
+Market resolves NO. Profit: 4¢ per share (4.1% ROI overnight).

 ### 8. Combinatorial Arbitrage 🔗
 **Exploiting correlated market discrepancies**